jayanthchennamaneni/e2e-MLOPS/README.md

 ## Project Overview

-The main objective of this project is to implemnt a complete MLOps pipeline, including model training, testing, serving, and containerization.
+The main objective of this project is to implment a complete MLOps pipeline, including model training, testing, containerization, and serving.
 The project is organized into the following structure:

-- `models/`: Directory for storing trained model files.
+- `models/`: Directory for saved model files
-- `Dockerfile`: File to define the Docker container for running the training script.
+- `Dockerfile`: Dockerfile for containerization
-- `Makefile`: File to define the build process and manage dependencies.
+- `Makefile`: File to define the build process and manage dependencies
-- `requirements.txt`: File listing the Python packages required for the project.
+- `requirements.txt`: Project dependencies
-- `data_loader.py`: Python script for loading the dataset.
+- `data_loader.py`: Python script for loading the dataset
-- `model.py`: Python script for defining the neural network.
+- `model.py`: simple feed-forward neural network model definition
-- `train.py`: Python script for training the model.
+- `train.py`: Model training script
-- `test.py`: Python script for testing the model.
+- `test.py`: Model testing script
 - `app.py`: FastAPI endpoints definition